Lorraine Kelly: 2005–present: STV

-Other television work
+Other television roles

-During 1994/1995 Kelly also presented Carlton magazine programme After 5.
+During 1994–1995, Kelly also presented Carlton magazine programme After 5.
 She appeared on Lily Savage's Blankety Blank in 2001.
 Kelly presented Liquid News, the spin-off Liquid Eurovision and became the national spokeswoman for the United Kingdom during the collation of votes at the Eurovision Song Contest, in both 2003 and 2004, replacing the long-serving Colin Berry.

-She was parodied by Dawn French in the TV sitcom Absolutely Fabulous as a stereotypical daytime TV news reporter for series 1 in 1992, this role was reprised for the film in 2016.

-She has made several appearances on Have I Got News for You including appearances as guest presenter.
+She was parodied by Dawn French in the TV sitcom Absolutely Fabulous as a stereotypical daytime TV news reporter for series 1 in 1992; this role was reprised for the film in 2016.
+She has made several appearances on Have I Got News for You including as guest presenter.
 From 2004, Kelly co-presented This Morning with Phillip Schofield, on Mondays and Fridays, to allow Fern Britton to spend more time with her family, but she left in March 2006.